ChrisPenner/ChrisPenner.github.io/site/drafts/lens-regex.md

         ) => source1 -> source2 -> target
 ```

-While this is handy for a Haskeller who knows what they're doing, I find it makes code harder to reason about, and makes it nigh impossible for a beginner to decipher and use.

-Long story short, I DID eventually end up learning to use parser combinators (and they're awesome), but it still seems silly and even a bit rude to require that of all Haskell developers.
-Why is this problem so hard?
-I revisited it recently now that I'm a lot more comfortable with the language and realized that the situation is still pretty rough.
-After a quick look around I realized that the jury is still very much still deliberating on what the best interface to use for regex is.
-And as I was looking at it, I started to realize some similarities to something I've been obsessing about lately, and that drove me to try something new!

-Note that I definitely don't mean to throw shade at any of these other libraries; implementing a (fast) regular expression library is really hard, and so is interface design!
-I just think there's still room for improvement, and I found something that fit the bill so perfectly I couldn't stop myself from trying!
-Hopefully this helps set the stage for why I decided to add yet another regex library (YARL) to all this chaos.
+And even that doesn't handle replacement!

+Overloading is one approach, but as it turns out, it requires a lot of spelunking through types and documentation to even find out what the valid possible uses are!
+I'm going to rule out this approach as unwieldy.
+That leaves us with the other option; add a whole bunch of methods or options, which doesn't sound great either, mainly because I don't want someone to need to learn a dozen **specialized** functions just to use **my** library.
+If only there was some existing vocabulary of operations which could be composed in different permutations to express complex ideas!

 # Something Different

 Introducing `lens-regex-pcre`; a Haskell regular expression library which uses optics as its primary interface.
-Why would we be so crazy as to do something like that?
-Consider the things people like to do with regular expressions:

-* Determine whether a **match** exists in this **text**
-* Collect all the **matches** of this expression from this **text**
-* Replace or modify every **match** in this **text**

-Re-read those points replacing every instance of **match** with **focus** and replace **text** with **structure** and we've basically just described what optics was created to do!
-If your problem matches a shape like this, then you can build an optics interface for it!
+Think about what regular expressions are meant to do; they're an interface which allows you to **get** or **set** zero or more small pieces of text in a larger whole.
+This is practically the **dictionary definition** of a Traversal in optics!
 Interop with optics means you **instantly** benefit from the plethora of existing optics combinators!
-In fact, optics fit this problem **so nicely** that the lensy wrapper I built supports **more features**, with **less code**, and runs **faster** and than the regex library it wraps!
+In fact, optics fit this problem **so nicely** that the lensy wrapper I built supports **more features**, with **less code**, and runs _**faster**_ and than the regex library it wraps!
 Stay tuned for more on how that's even possible near the end!

-Why would we try to invent a whole new vocabulary of combinators and functions to perform these tasks when we already have a **vast**, **composable** language which most folks already have included in their applications?
-Granted, it's still not a great experience for newbies, but at least this way any gained knowledge is transferable; and combinators for performing different tasks are different from one another.
+Using optics as an interface has the benefit that the user is either **already familiar** with most of the combinators and tools they'll need from using optics previously, or that everything they learn here is transferable into work with optics in the future!
+As more optics are discovered, added, and optimized, the regex library passively benefits without any extra work from anyone!

+I don't want to discount the fact that optics can be tough to work with; I'm aware that they have a strong reputation of being too hard to learn and having poor type-inference and tricky error messages.
+I'm [doing my best to address those problems](https://opticsbyexample.com/), and there are new optics libraries coming out every year that improve error messages and usability!
+Despite current inconveniences, optics are fundamental constructions which model problems well; I believe **optics are inevitable**!
+So rather than shying away from an incredibly elegant solution because of a few temporary issues with the domain I'd rather push through them, use all the power the domain provides me, and continue to do all I can to chip away at the usability problems over time.
+If optics have ever seemed inaccessible to you in the past; please be willing to give them another try with a [bit of helpful direction](https://opticsbyexample.com/)!

+> Optics are inevitable.

-Skeptical about how it works out?
-Check it out; note how many of these solutions read almost like a normal sentence!
+Okay!
+I'll put my soapbox away, now it's time to see how it actually works.
+Notice how most of the following examples actually read roughly like a sentence!

+# Examples

 `lens-regex-pcre` provides `regex`, `rx`, `match`, `group` and `groups` in the following examples, everything else is regular ol' optics from the `lens` library!